cs-mg-gh/cst438project01group09/README.md

 - Communication for this project was managed using our Slack groupchat as well as in-class work sessions.
 - Initially we had around 12 user stories considered for this project.
-- [Fill in once completed] stories were completed.
+- 11 user stories were completed by the end of the project.

 ## Project Setup